thekevinscott/react-earth/README.md

 * `width` - the width of the canvas.
 * `height` - the height of the canvas.
 * `speed` - indicates the speed the globe should rotate at.
 0 indicates no rotation.
 You can specify a negative rotation to rotate it backwards.
+* `className` - a class name to pass to the containing div
 * `showCloud` - whether to show clouds or not
 * `textures` - an object of custom textures to pass to the globe
 * `textures.map` - the main texture of the globe